py-lama/loglama/scripts/README.md

 # Migrate from a custom logging implementation
 python universal_log_migrator.py --path /path/to/your/project --source custom

-# Migrate from PyLogs
+# Migrate from LogLama
-python universal_log_migrator.py --path /path/to/your/project --source pylogs
+python universal_log_migrator.py --path /path/to/your/project --source loglama

 # Run in report-only mode to see what would change without making any changes
 python universal_log_migrator.py --path /path/to/your/project --source logging --report-only